igorastashov/web-service/README.md

 ## (3) Quick start

-The service is deployed on Render and available at [https://fastapi-vet-service.onrender.com]() Please refer to the [service documentation]() for the available operations.
+The service is deployed on Render.
+See the documentation at the [link](https://fastapi-vet-service-with-db-postgres.onrender.com/docs).

 ## (4) Local Development